 All youth need support as they move through adolescence to adulthood.
-Vulnerable youth face transitions made particularly challenging by poverty, disability, illness, homelessness, discrimination, emancipation, foster care, and other difficult delinquency growing body circumstances. Α of knowledge indicates that these youth need community-wide webs of support to transition successfully to adulthood.
-Additionally. youth have been disproportionately affected by the COVID pandemic.
+Vulnerable youth face transitions made particularly challenging by poverty, disability, illness, homelessness, discrimination, emancipation, foster care, delinquency and other difficult circumstances. growing Α knowledge indicates that these youth need community-wide webs of support to successfully transition to adulthood.
+Additionally, vouth have been disproportionately affected by the COVID pandemic.
 There are a number of programs in Washington State that help young people make these transitions.

-Project Based Learning students with their completed project at the 2024 Special Olympics Winter Games.
+Project Based Learning students with their completed project at the 2024

+Special Olympics Winter Games.